 Master of Public Health Capstone, Johns Hopkins Bloomberg School of Public Health, 2014

-Places I’ve worked in Alaska so far
+Places I’ve been for work so far in Alaska

 the organization that sent me there is in the marker’s caption